 “Many business owners I talk to do not have anything to retire on and lack a post work vision,” said Selig.
 “Unfortunately, it often takes a catalyst like an illness, divorce or other catastrophic event before the owner will begin working with my firm on a sale process.”

-Some businesses may not be not sellable.
+Marketability.
+Some businesses may not be sellable.
 Buyers tend to shy away when a business is heavily reliant on the owner for success.
 Some buyers resolve this situation by requiring the owner to remain with the business for an extended period (three to five years).
 Owners often resist this approach, rendering their business un-sellable or worth much less.

 Buyers drive the market, especially during strong economic cycles.
 Public companies, large private enterprises and private equity rely on acquisitions to build their businesses.
 “Private equity buyers have nearly $540 billion to deploy, the highest level of dry powder seen since 2007,” said Cook.
 “What’s more, the S&P 500 companies have a record $2 trillion dollars in Cash and Equivalents on hand.”

 “I think business owners should focus on building companies with sustainable competitive advantages and attractive growth prospects that will draw the interest of financial and strategic investors rather than worrying about the number of sellers in the market,” said Brad Cornell, Partner at Excellere Partners, a leading private equity firm based in Denver.
 “A business with a strong customer value proposition, differentiated products and services, a diverse customer base and quality management, will always be in demand.”